barefootcss/objects.bar/README.md

 #Bar Object

 The `bar` object is used to create progress bars.
+Use the widths utility class to specify the value.

 	<div class="o-bar">